2-alchemists/krossboard-docs/content/docs/google-gke-installation.md

 Krossboard is designed to work as a standalone Compute Engine virtual machine on Google Compute Platform (GCP).
 As of current version, it discovers and handles GKE clusters on a per [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) basis.

 The below steps describe how to setup an instance of Krossboard within a GCP project.

+## Before you begin
+To run this procedure successfully, it's assumed that:
+ * You have a basic level of practice with GCP concepts.
+ * You have access to a GCP project with sufficient permissions, to create GCP IAM service account and to assign GCP predefined roles
-It's assumed you're using GCP Cloud Console, but you can adapt the procedure for a scripted/automated deployment.
+ * You have access to GCP Cloud Console, though you can later adapt the steps for a scripted/automated deployment.

-## Step 0: Summary of Steps
+## Summary of Steps
 The installation steps are straightforward and can be summarized as follows:

 * Step 1: Select a GCP project in which Krossboard will be deployed.
 * Step 2: Create a GCP service account to assign to the Krossboard instance.
 This service account needs to have the predefined role of `roles/container.viewer` assigned to it.
   In short, this role gives read-only access to GKE resources.
 * Step 3: Deploy an instance of Krossboard from [GCP Marketplace](https://cloud.google.com/marketplace)and, throughout the creation step, assign the created GCP service account to that instance.
 * Step 4: Get access to Krossboard UI
-* Next Steps

 > **Important:** it's worth nothing that [GCP service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts) and [Kubernetes services accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) are two different concepts.